 Chris researched tips online for painting a pool and many recommended mixing in a large bucket.
 We tried it in the bucket and then we tried mixing the epoxy right into the gallon can.
 Both work fine, but I actually prefer using the gallon can because there is less mess.

 The walls of our pool are made of fiberglass and have never been painted.
 We first had to apply a primer to the walls to ensure the paint would adhere properly.
-After the primer was applied, we let it cure overnight.
+Let the primer cure overnight.

 Apply White Epoxy Paint Over Primer

 The next day we applied the white epoxy paint to the walls.
 The paint is a little tricky because it is thicker than normal.
 The brand recommends application within one hour of when you mix the paint and epoxy together.
 The best process for us was when the two of us worked together.
 Chris handled the paint roller and I focused on trimming with a paintbrush.

 Step 5 | Paint the Bottom of the Pool

 I started by cutting the edge with a paintbrush where the floor met the white walls.
 It was definitely not a perfectly straight line, but it won’t be noticeable underwater.
 It was a very awkward angle to paint.
 Chris used the paint roller to apply the paint at the deep end of the pool.
 It is important to start at the bottom of the pool and work your way out.

 Step 6 | Fill the Pool with Water

 Once the painting was complete, we let the paint cure for 5 days before filling it back up.
 Even though we are about to close up the pool for the winter, it is important to fill it with water to prevent damaging the pool surface.
-If the pool stays empty, the walls or floor may get damaged from the thawing and freezing of the earth around the pool.
+If the pool stays empty, the walls or floor can get damaged from the thawing and freezing of the earth around the pool.